 Find out more on TheChocolateMuseum.co.uk

 Gill’s Cookery offers both children’s parties and cookery courses for children of all ages.
 The party menu consists of animal rolls, pizzas, and iced birthday cake and homemade ice cream.
 There are also one or two-day courses where children will learn basic cookery skills and about the importance of healthy eating.

 Find out more GillRoberts.wordpress.com

 The Kids’ Kitchen, Whetstone

 Great for kids’ parties, holiday classes, as well as Sunday morning classes, Kids’ Kitchen is a great way to keep them entertained.
 The holiday Sunday morning classes run for two and a half hours: children make their own lunch and take it home to eat with their family.
-Find out more about parties and adult classes over on their website now.
+Kids’ Kitchen also run parties and adult classes.

 Let them get stuck into a chocolate decorating session and discover the world of cocoa.
 With guidance from a chocolate expert, they’ll create a mouthwatering masterpiece and package it up in a beautiful box ready to take home.

 ‘You are never too young or old to learn how to cook’ is the philosophy of Veggie Kitchen and why they offer cookery classes for all ages.
 You’ll learn to make all sorts of delicious, healthy vegetarian dishes from a variety of ingredients.
 There’s a 3-day course for veggie children (over 7 years) where they’ll be encouraged to try different foods and learn how to prepare dishes.